SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - Make sure your floor level is correct by redrawing your boundary.
 If on Quest or other standalone headsets, clear boundary history.
 - Ensure your real height is your actual IRL height in both SlimeVR and VRChat
 - This may also be caused by a niche issue with specific avatars, try switching to an alternative avatar and recalibrating in VRChat.
+- If you're using Quest headset series, turn off `Use in a lying position` or similar options in the setting.
+It can cause both floating and sinking issue.

 ## My legs don't bend